 I'm conscious that the ramblings on my blog don't always paint the men I've met in a very positive light.
 Hopefully this will redress the balance and I'll write about the time a man saved my life.

-The majority of my adult life has been spent in relationships and my second big relationship was with Rob.
-We met in 2000 and on the whole we were fairly happy together until our incompatibilities and circumstances drove us apart and we eventually split up in 2007.
-I haven't always spent my life going on dates from Hell and wheezing away in strange hotel bedrooms.
+The majority of my adult life has been spent in relationships.
+I met my second partner in 2000 and on the whole we were happy together until our incompatibilities and circumstances drove us apart and we eventually split up in 2007.
+I haven't always spent my life going on dates from Hell.

 We arrived in Crete in the middle of the night and my heart sank a little when the coach dropped us in Malia, the clubbing capital of the island.
 We walked down the main street, which was full of drunken teenagers lurching about, and found our hotel.
 We were unimpressed.
 The hotel was over a bar and we had to shout for the elderly man at reception to hear us over the thudding bass of the music.
 The room looked like a depiction of a post-apocalyptic dream.
 There were cheap metal shutters over the patio doors, the balcony rail was constructed out of wire and string and the bathroom was very strangely laid out.
 The shower was actually over the toilet.
 I never figured that one out.
 The walls were made of plasterboard and were vibrating with the music from the bar.
 During the brief pauses in the music you could hear the couple in the next room snoring.
 I stepped out onto the balcony and the heat was oppressive.
 The view was unimpressive: a strip of bars with plastic sheeting and neon signs, people vomiting in the street and a tiny beach where people went to have sex.
 We managed an hour or so of fitful sleep and then went down to see the rep.